Invoice OCR Error Handling: How to Reduce Manual Review

 What an OCR Confidence Score Can Tell You, and What It Cannot

-An OCR confidence score is an estimate of how sure the system is that it read a value correctly.
-In practice, that matters, but only if you interpret the score at the right level.
-A field-level score applies to one extracted value, such as the invoice number, total amount, or due date.
-A document-level score is broader.
-It suggests how reliable the extraction looks overall.
-For invoice OCR error handling, the field-level view usually matters more because one wrong payment-critical field can create a downstream problem even when the rest of the document looks clean.
+An OCR confidence score estimates how sure the system is that it read a value correctly.
+Field-level scores apply to one extracted value (invoice number, total, due date) from the labeled fields that schema-based extraction produces from raw OCR text; document-level scores are broader.
+For error handling, field-level usually matters more because one wrong payment-critical field creates downstream problems even when the rest of the document looks clean.

-A more reliable approach is to use confidence thresholds as routing rules, not as a final judgment.
-In practice, that usually means three bands.
-First is an auto-accept band for low-risk cases where critical fields are above your threshold and validation checks pass.
-Second is a review band where the extraction is usable but uncertain enough to need human confirmation.
-Third is a hard-fail condition for clearly broken captures, such as missing totals, unreadable layouts, contradictory values, or fields that fail basic validation even if the score itself is not especially low.
+A more reliable approach is to use confidence as routing rules, not final judgment, with three bands: auto-accept for low-risk cases where critical fields are above threshold and validation passes; review for extractions that are usable but uncertain; hard-fail for broken captures — missing totals, unreadable layouts, contradictory values, or fields that fail basic validation regardless of score.

 How to Design a Review-by-Exception Workflow